 Our visitors can get to Swaziland by air, the Matsapha international airport located few kilometers away from Manzini provide luxurious airlines for tourists to fly into the kingdom conveniently.
 Swazi Express Airlines is one of the luxurious airlines which fly regular flights between Swaziland, Durban and Maputo.

-Swaziland Happenings and its associates disclaim all liability for any loss, damage, injury or expense however caused, arising from the use of or reliance upon, in any manner, the information provided through this service and does not warrant the truth, accuracy or completeness of the information provided
+Happenings Websites and its associates disclaim all liability for any loss, damage, injury or expense however caused, arising from the use of or reliance upon, in any manner, the information provided through this service and does not warrant the truth, accuracy or completeness of the information provided